mattyoung101/omicron/omicam/docs/OMICAM_DESIGN_DOC.md

 ## Other information
 ### Transmission
 Protocol Buffers are extensively used to transmit information to and from the ESP32 and Omicontrol.
 Nanopb is the library used for this.
+There is a Fish (shell) script to compile it automatically.

 ### Performance notes
-- OpenCV will handle most operations on the GPU through the OpenCL transparent API (T-API)
-- The localiser will run the line-casting on the GPU as well, also using OpenCL (we're avoiding CUDA because it's proprietary and not cross-platform).
-- We make make many call to `malloc` and `free` which in theory could cause memory fragmentation, but I haven't observed that yet
+- We make make many call to `malloc` and `free` which in theory could cause memory fragmentation, but I haven't observed that yet.
+I assume the glibc allocator is pretty smart about this.